 Ramesh joined Watsi on February 5th, 2015.
 Seven years ago, Ramesh joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Ramesh's most recent donation traveled 8,500 miles to support Guerdina, a 15-year-old girl from Haiti, to fund prep and overseas transport so she can receive life-saving cardiac surgery.
+Ramesh's most recent donation traveled 1,900 miles to support Guerdina, a 15-year-old girl from Haiti, to fund prep and overseas transport so she can receive life-saving cardiac surgery.

 Ramesh has funded healthcare for 81 patients in 12 countries.